RXCodes/CSocket/README.md

 >> Declare / set a global variable.
 - `storage.retrieve(variable, default value);`
 > _Returns [BOOLEAN: success, STRING: variable]_
 >> Get the value of a global variable.
-Returns default value if variable does not exist or if behavior failed to execute.
+Returns default value if variable does not exist.
 - `storage.remove(variable);`
 > _Returns [BOOLEAN: success]_
 >> Delete a global variable.